amaximus/bkk_stop/README.md

-# Custom components for Home Assistant
+# Custom component for Home Assistant
 ## BKK stop custom component
-## Providing also a state card for legacyUI and a custom card for Lovelacw
+## Providing also a custom state card for legacyUI and a custom card for Lovelace

 This custom component and custom card shows Budapest Public Transportation (BKK) line information departing in the near future from a configurable stop.

-Please note that the structure of custom components has changed as of version 0.93.0.
+Please note that the structure of custom components in HomeAssistant has changed as of version 0.93.0.
 See [https://developers.home-assistant.io/blog/2019/04/12/new-integration-structure.html](https://developers.home-assistant.io/blog/2019/04/12/new-integration-structure.html).

 #### Configuration variables: